Petone railway station: Modern developments

-Both platforms were upgraded in 2009 with new fronts, lights and hotmix as part of a program of upgrades for the new Matangi EMUs.
+Both platforms were upgraded in 2009 with new fronts, lights and hotmix as part of a programme of upgrades for the new Matangi EMUs.
 Platform 1 reopened to southbound trains on 7 December 2009 and the whole platform upgrade project was expected to be completed by Christmas 2009.

 A new pedestrian underpass to the Petone to Wellington cycleway and walkway is to be built in 2020 or 2021.

 Signal box

 Petone had one of the last operational standalone signal boxes in New Zealand.
 The electric relay-based signal box on the south of the station was built in 1952 to replace the old 1905 mechanical signal box north of the station.
 It controlled the Melling Branch and its junction north of the station, and was usually only staffed while Melling Line trains were in operation (i.e. between 6:00 am and 7:00 pm, Monday to Friday).
 It was occasionally staffed in the evenings and at weekends when a block of line existed beyond the station, operating the crossovers to switch trains for their return journey.
 At other times when the Melling Line was closed, the box was switched out and the absolute interlocking (manual) signals between south of Petone and Ava protecting the junction became permissive block (automatic) signals by the presence of an "A" light on each signal.

 In late 2013, work began to decommission the signal box and move Petone and Melling branch signalling to the National Train Control Centre in central Wellington.
 The signal box closed on 24 December 2013, allowing a block of line to take place and the signals switched over during the quiet Christmas/New Year period.
 The new signals came into use on 6 January 2014.